 While Bone Biologics has chosen to focus its initial product development efforts in spinal fusion, we believe that this regenerative medicine technology has potential in the broader fields of bone regeneration and repair including osteoporosis, chondrocytes and applications using mesenchymal stem cells.

 Bone Biologics was founded in 2004 by Dr. Chia Soo, MD/Vice-Chair and Professor, UCLA Hospital Dept of Orthopedic Surgery; Dr. Kang Ting DMD, DMSc/Professor, UCLA Dental School; and Dr. Benjamin Wu, DDS, PhD/Chair and Professor, UCLA Dept of Bioengineering.The Company was acquired in 2006 by MTF, the major shareholder and primary funder since the acquisition.

-Headquartered in Boston, Massachusetts, USA, Bone Biologics became a public company in September 2014 and is focused on bone repair and regeneration applications.
+Headquartered in Burlington, Massachusetts, USA, Bone Biologics became a public company in September 2014 and is focused on bone repair and regeneration applications.
 The company is committed to exploring additional applications of the NELL-1 technology to enhance bone regeneration and repair in areas where the current options provide suboptimal patient outcomes.

 For information regarding our company and/or products, please complete the form below.